eerimoq/pyfuzzer/README.rst

    $ pyfuzzer run hello_world hello_world.c
    <lots of libFuzzer output>

-Now print the function calls that found new code paths.
-This information is usually good input when writing unit tests.
+Print the function calls that found new code paths.
+This information is usually useful when writing unit tests.

 .. code-block:: text